a woman speaking at a podium with man in background

 2024-2025: Amit and Maya

-Amit was from Moshav Salit, where he majored in chemistry and biology and enjoyed capoeira, swimming, cooking, and traveling.
-Maya was from Shoham and majored in biology and Bible; she was active in the Israeli Scouts and enjoys cooking, baking, traveling, arts, and photography.
+Amit is from Moshav Salit, where he majored in chemistry and biology and enjoyed capoeira, swimming, cooking, and traveling.
+Maya is from Shoham and majored in biology and Bible; she was active in the Israeli Scouts and enjoys cooking, baking, traveling, arts, and photography.
 Thank you both for visiting Milwaukee!

 2023-2024: Tom and Eitan

 Thank you, Tom and Eitan, for visiting Milwaukee!
 We were so excited for them to connect with everyone in the Milwaukee Jewish community and beyond.
-Tom was from Moshavat Kinnert and majored in Biotechnology.
-Eitan was from Kfar Tavor and majored in Diplomacy.
+Tom is from Moshavat Kinnert and majored in Biotechnology.
+Eitan is from Kfar Tavor and majored in Diplomacy.

 2022-2023: Orri and Maya

-Orri and Maya arrived in Milwaukee in August 2022!
-Orri is from Kfar Tavor (the same hometown as Gal!) and is majoring Communications & Cinema Diplomacy.
-Maya is from Ne’ot Golan in southern Golan Heights and majoring in Theatre, Biology, and Social Science.
+Orri and Maya arrived in Milwaukee in August 2022.
+Orri is from Kfar Tavor (the same hometown as Gal!) and majored in Communications & Cinema Diplomacy.
+Maya is from Ne’ot Golan in southern Golan Heights and majored in Theatre, Biology, and Social Science.

 2021-2022: Gal and Itay